Top 14 Venture Capital Firms for Real Estate Startups

 Image of Third Sphere - Top VCs in Real Estate

-Third Sphere is a New York-based venture capital firm that invests in companies driving scalable climate action.
-Founded in 2013, they focus on startups that can deliver both significant environmental impact and strong financial returns.
+Based in New York, Third Sphere is an early-stage venture fund that invests in companies driving scalable climate action.
+The firm targets both significant environmental impact and strong financial returns, with a portfolio that includes CleanTech, GovTech, and Real Estate.

-• Investment stages: Seed, early-stage, and private equity
+• Investment stages: Seed, early-stage venture, private equity

 • Industries of focus: CleanTech, GovTech, Real Estate, Smart Building